 An application for admission to the Graduate School as a post-baccalaureate graduate student should be submitted at least two weeks in advance of the term in which the student plans to enroll.
 An original or a photocopy of a transcript showing an awarded bachelors degree must accompany the application.
 An overall undergraduate grade point average of 2.50 or better and 3.00 on all previous graduate work (both on a 4.00 point scale) are required by the Graduate School for admission.
 GRE scores are not required.

 A post-baccalaureate student who later wishes to apply to enter a degree-granting graduate program must have a 3.00 or better grade point average on all course work, graduate or undergraduate, attempted as a post-baccalaureate.
-A maximum of 9 semester hours or 25 percent of the credits required for the degree concerned, whichever is greater, may later be transferred from post-baccalaureate status to a master's, specialist or doctoral degree program at the University of Kentucky.
+There is no restriction on the number of transferrable hours from post-baccalaureate status to a master's, specialist or doctoral degree program at the University of Kentucky.
 All such transfers of credit hours into a graduate program must be approved by that program's Director of Graduate Studies and by the Dean of the Graduate School.
 A grade of A or B must have been earned in the course or courses to be transferred.